Small-doge128/Gilbert-the-flashlight/README.md

 # features
 A really nice OLED for informations powered by a 1 200 mAh LiPo battery.
 The brain is a seed studio xiao esp32-s3.
 The main things are the powerfull warm LEDs with a resistor.

+# step by step tutorial for firmware

+1 -
+2 -
+3 -
+4 -

 # dimensions
 the LED pcb- 38 mm x 8 mm x 1.6 mm
 the whole flashlight- 40 mm x 78 mm x 9 mm